Virtues of a symmetric-structure double copy: Local counterterms with symmetric color-structures

 where we have defined the four-point symmetric color factors as:

 and the conventions for our Mandelstam invariants are, $s=s_{12}$, $t=s_{23}$, and $u=-(s+t)$.
-Using the algebraic identity in \eqn{adjointToSym}, we can see that the above formulation of the NLSM amplitude in a symmetric color basis is equivalent to the perhaps more familiar form of \eqn{eqn:4ptNLSMAmp} by exploiting \eqn{eqn:JacobiDs}, $c^{\text{ff}}_t=c^{\text{dd}}_s - c^{\text{d}}_u$, and relabelings.
+We can see that the above formulation of the NLSM amplitude in a symmetric color basis is equivalent to the perhaps more familiar form of \eqn{eqn:4ptNLSMAmp} by exploiting \eqn{adjointToSym}, $c^{\text{ff}}_t=c^{\text{dd}}_s - c^{\text{dd}}_u$, and relabelings.

 Both are indeed permutation invariant by construction; but more importantly, both can be written as a color-dual sum over manifestly local cubic graphs:

 where the color-dual kinematic numerators in the $dd$ color-basis is simply: